 Conclusion

 Moving in New York City for stairs, COI, and gratuity.
-All of this is outlined in your agreement, so make sure to read it carefully and call if you have any question
+All of this is outlined in your agreement, so make sure to read it carefully and call if you have any questions

 How does NYC Great Movers calculate how much a move will cost?

-We take into account the amount of packages and furniture you have as well as stair fees and provide you with a flat rate quote.
+We take into account the number of packages and furniture you have, as well as stair fees, and provide you with a fixed rate quote.

 How do I know if I can trust NYC Great Movers?

 You can check out our reviews on Yelp to read all of the glowing reviews!
-You can also look us up from our doesn’t have to be expensive.
-While hiring local NYC movers isn’t cheap per se, it can save you a lot of time and stress so long as you ask the right questions.
-When talking to a moving company, make sure to ask about extra charges and whether they charge a flat rate or hourly rate and if the estimate they provide is binding or not.
+You can also look us up from it doesn’t have to be expensive.
+While hiring local NYC movers isn’t cheap per se, it can save you a lot of time and stress, so long as you ask the right questions.
+When talking to a moving company, make sure to ask about extra charges and whether they charge a fixed rate or an hourly rate, and if the estimate they provide is binding or not.

-Chances are your moving will still end up being more expensive than you expected even if you know about all the potential fees the moving company might charge.
-After all, you have to factor in things like replacing furniture you might have tossed to tipping the movers for their work.
+Chances are, your moving will still end up being more expensive than you expected, even if you know about all the potential fees the moving company might charge.
+After all, you have to factor in things like replacing furniture you might have tossed out to tipping the movers for their work.
 To avoid racking up debt, pad your savings account in the weeks or months leading up to the move.
-That way you’ll have a bit of leeway to absorb any additional costs.
+That way, you’ll have a bit of leeway to absorb any additional costs.